Scholarships Available

 Excellence in Education/Arts Scholarship

-One, four-year renewable award to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from date of application who has plans to pursue education in the arts.
+To be awarded to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from date of application who has plans to pursue education in the arts

 - Excellent GPA – at least 3.0